Tom Brady's agent denies Gisele's claims of Brady suffering concussion

 And as Yahoo Sport’s Eric Adelson wrote, this issue just adds another awkward dimension to the whole concussion debate — as if it needed another one.
 Do players hide concussions from teams?
 We’d be naive to think they didn’t still, even with all the safeguards in place today to spot them and prevent this from happening.

 But even with Yee’s denial, the Patriots remain in focus.
 The NFL will want to know if they knew anything.
 Why would Gisele claim her husband had a concussion if he hadn’t?
-That would be an odd thing to make up out of thin air, especially when such topic clearly are apparently verboten (“we don’t talk about it,” she said in the interview) in the Brady household.
+That would be an odd thing to make up out of thin air, especially when such topics are apparently verboten (“we don’t talk about it,” she said in the interview) in the Brady household.

 And we know how well the Patriots, Brady and the league offices get along.
 So yeah, this one has some tentacles to it.
 What else is new?